Reed-CompBio/spras/CONTRIBUTING.md

 Local Neighborhood has no other parameters.
 Optionally set `include: false` for the other pathway reconstruction algorithms to make testing faster.

+The config file has an option `owner` under the `container_registry` settings that controls which Docker Hub account will be used when pulling Docker images.
+The same Docker Hub account will be used for all images and cannot currently be set different for each algorithm.
+Set the `owner` to match your Docker Hub username from Step 2.

 After completing this step, try running the Local Neighborhood algorithm through SPRAS with
 ```bash
 snakemake --cores 1 --configfile config/config.yaml
 ```
 Make sure to run the command inside the `spras` conda environment.

 If installing via `pip` instead of using conda, install with the `-e .[dev]` options (the full command to run from the repo root is `python -m pip install -e .[dev]`) so that Python picks up any changes you make and installs all optional development packages.
 Omitting the `-e` flag will prevent your changes from being reflected unless you force re-install, and omitting `.[dev]` will prevent pip from installing `pre-commit` and `pytest`.

 As a workflow manager, Snakemake will consider the work described in the configuration file to be completed once the necessary output files have been written to the relevant output directory (`output` in the `config/config.yaml` configuration).
 That means that if you change your code and rerun the Snakemake command above, nothing may happen if the output files already exist.